radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/dashboards/index.md

 To enable the use and creation of dashboards in the webportal it is required to install some components in the studio and to perform a series of configuration operations before deploying the webportal.

-1. Install Identity Analytics Platform 2017 R2 (see installation instructions)
+1. Install the radiantlogic Identity Analytics core product version - Descartes (see installation instructions).
 2. Launch IGRC Studio and open or create an Audit project
 3. Install the required "Mashup Dashboards Support" facet:
     1. Click on the link [Mashup dashboards support](http://marketplace.brainwavegrc.com/package/bw_dashboard/) to Download the Add-on from the **Brainwave MarketPlace**